Acer negundo aka Boxelder

 Boxelder, Manitoba Maple

-How to care for Boxelder
+How difficult is it to take care of Boxelder

 Boxelder is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.